toddaustin07/googlesheets/README.md

 node gsheet_server.js
 ```

-You will only see a message saying the server is listening on port 8089.
-If once you complete your Webrequestor setup and are sending requests, you will see them logged on the console to confirm the messages are being received from SmartThings.
+You will see only one message saying the server is listening on port 8089.
+Once you complete your Webrequestor setup and are sending requests, you will see them logged on this console screen to confirm the messages are being received from SmartThings.

 #### Setting up autostart
 You might want to make sure this app is automatically started each time your computer starts.
 There are many ways to do this, so beyond the scope of this document.
+Tackle that step AFTER you get things running and tested.

 ## Set up Webrequestor
-1) Have the Webrequestor driver installed to your hub from my [shared channel](https://bestow-regional.api.smartthings.com/invite/d429RZv8m9lo)
+1) Choose to have the Webrequestor driver installed to your hub from my [shared channel](https://bestow-regional.api.smartthings.com/invite/d429RZv8m9lo)
 2) Use the SmartThings mobile app to do an *Add Device / Scan for nearby devices*
 3) A new device will be created in your *No room assigned* room called Web Req Multi Master

-### Configure Webrequestor requests
+### Configure Webrequestor HTTP requests
-These will be triggered by your automation routines to send an event to be posted to your spreadsheet.
+These HTTP requests will be triggered by your automation routines to send an event to be posted to your spreadsheet.
 You can configure up to 5 unique events in one Webrequestor device.
 If more are needed use the 'Create New Device' button in the Web Req Multi Master device.
 You'll get another device created where you can create 5 more requests.
 You can create as many as you need.

-In device Settings, configure your web request(s) in one or more of the first 5 'slots':
+In the new device Settings, configure your web request(s) in one or more of the first 5 numbered 'slots':
 * **Web Request #n:** POST:http://\<IP address of computer that will run the node app\>:8089.
 For example:  POST:http://192.168.1.140:8089
 * **Web Request #n - Body:**  This is a JSON formatted string with one key called "event", with value of whatever you want to be posted to your spreadsheet.
     For example:  {"event":"door opened"}